TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

     - Poorly written object code can significantly reduce game performance, regardless of whether other subroutines have been optimized very well.
 All code has been rewritten in S3K style.
 If you are familiar with Sonic 3 & Knuckles disassembly, you will have no problems with the S1S3/SCE code;

-- The size of the object slots is now 0x50 bytes.
-Additional free bytes will facilitate work on complex objects;
+- The size of the object slots is now 0x50 bytes:
+    - Additional free bytes will facilitate work on complex objects;

+- Various sound drivers:
-- Various sound drivers.
-There are Z80 Sound Flamedriver and M68K Sonic 2 Clone Driver v2 (Mega PCM 2.0 version).
+    - There are Z80 Sound Flamedriver and M68K Sonic 2 Clone Driver v2 (Mega PCM 2.0 version).
 It all depends on your tasks.

 ## Additional links